XDuskAshes/dusks-cc-utils/README.md

 - ``touch`` - Create files at a given location.
 - ``cat`` - Concatenate (display) file contents to the standard output.
 - ``duskfileman`` - Simple file manager/browser.

+### Info on releases

+Every ten new utilities, I will make a new release.